5 Understanding the Features

 5.7 SHAP Values

-As we’ve suggested, most models are more complicated than can be explained by a simple coefficient, e.g. nonlinear effects in generalized additive models, or there may not even be feature-specific coefficients available, like gradient boosting models, or we may even have many parameters associated with a feature, as in deep learning.
+As we’ve suggested, most models are more complicated than can be explained by a simple coefficient, e.g. nonlinear effects in generalized additive models.
+Or, there may not even be feature-specific coefficients available, like gradient boosting models.
+Or, we may even have many parameters associated with a feature, as in deep learning.
 Such models typically won’t come with statistical output like standard errors and confidence intervals either.
 But we’ll still have some tricks up our sleeve to help us figure things out!

 A very common interpretation tool is called a SHAP value.
 SHAP stands for SHapley Additive exPlanations, and it provides a means to understand how much each feature contributes to a specific prediction.
 It’s based on a concept from game theory called the Shapley value, which is a way to understand how much each player contributes to the outcome of a game.
 For our modeling context, SHAP values break down a prediction to show the impact of each feature.
 The reason we bring it up here is that it has a nice intuition in the linear model case, and seeing it in that context is a good way to get a sense of how it works.
 Furthermore, it builds on what we’ve been talking about with our various prediction approaches.